 Get instant quotes from regulated and reviewed conveyancing solicitors that cover your area.
 Our customers save on average £490.

-If you’ve made changes to the property, in this section you’ll be asked to show the works have the proper consents and approvals.
-For example, you will need to provide copies of planning permissions, Building Regulations approvals and completion certificates.
-As a seller you should also give details of any building or alteration work that doesn’t have the necessary consents and permissions.
-You’ll also need to give details of all unfinished building and alteration work too.
-You may want to read our guide on selling without building regulation approval.
+Sellers should also give details of any building or alteration work that doesn’t have the necessary consents and permissions.
+Plus, you’ll need to give details of all unfinished building and alteration work.
+Read our guide on selling without building regulation approval.

-Solar panels are also covered in this section; you’ll be asked if they’re owned outright or leased.
+Solar panels are covered in this section; you’ll be asked if they’re owned outright or leased.
 This is because whether the panels are owned or leased, or if a lease of the air space has been granted, it may have an impact on mortgage lending.
 While in most cases this won’t present problems, it is something you should be aware of.
+Get fee-free mortgage advice from our partners at L&C. Start online or give them a call today

 Such as: